Federal Pass Walking Track in the Blue Mountains

 In this article, we’ve divided the Federal Pass into four sections, with clear start and end points.
 Each section below comes with a map that will give you a rough idea of where this section is located.

-Overall, the Federal Pass is well sign-posted, and you won’t get lost easily.
+Overall, the Federal Pass is well sign-posted.
 The track itself can be challenging at times, but it’s pretty easy to follow from start to finish.

 Federal Pass sections: